Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

 The proof of {\bf Theorem~\ref{thm:main1}} is divided into two parts.
-In the first part, we introduce a {\em polysystem} of maps and homoclinic or heteroclinic correspondences associated with the chain, and prove the existence of ``drifting pseudo-orbits'' for this polysystem.
-This is the content of {\bf Theorem~\ref{thm:pseudoorb1}}, which is stated and proved in Section~\ref{Sec:pseudoorb} (with a constructive variation in Section~\ref{Sec:constructive}).
-In the second part we derive a shadowing process (similar to but simpler than that in \cite{GLS}) to prove the existence of genuine orbits of the Hamiltonian system which intersect arbitrarily small neighborhoods of each point of the pseudo-orbits of {\bf Theorem~\ref{thm:main1}}; see also the related shadowing results in \cite{BT99,DLS00,DGR13,GR13,GT14}.
+In the first part, we introduce a {\em polysystem} of maps and homoclinic or heteroclinic correspondences associated with the chain of cylinders, and prove the existence of ``drifting pseudo-orbits'' for this polysystem.
+This is the content of {\bf Theorem~\ref{thm:pseudoorb1}}, which is stated and proved in Section~\ref{Sec:pseudoorb} (with an algorithmic version in Section~\ref{Sec:constructive}).
+In the second part we derive a shadowing process (similar to but simpler than that in \cite{GLS}) to prove the existence of genuine orbits of the Hamiltonian system which intersect arbitrarily small neighborhoods of each point of the pseudo-orbits of {\bf Theorem~\ref{thm:main1}}; see also the related shadowing results in \cite{BT99,DLS00,DGR13,GR13,GT17}.
 This is the content of {\bf Theorem~\ref{thm:shadowing}}, stated and proved in Section~\ref{Sec:shadowing}.
-In the rest of this introduction we describe informally both theorems.
+We now describe informally both theorems.

-\paraga We begin with {\bf Theorem~\ref{thm:pseudoorb1}}, and first describe the main objects involved in the construction.
-Here we call polysystem a dynamical system formed by a finite family of maps $(f_i)_{i\in I}$ -- or, more generally, correspondences\footnote{recall that a correspondence from a set $A$ to a set $B$ is a map from $A$ to the set $\jP(B)$ of (possibly empty) subsets of $B$} -- from a space into itself, which are iterated in arbitrary order.
-A finite orbit of the polysystem $(f_i)_{i\in I}$ is a sequence $x_0,\ldots,x_{n_*}$ such that for $0\leq n\leq n_*-1$, there exists $i(n)\in I$ with $x_{n+1}\in f_{i(n)}(x_n)$.
+\paraga We first describe the main objects involved in the construction of drifting orbits and pseudo-orbits.
+Here we call a polysystem on some space $X$ a dynamical system formed by a finite family of maps $(f_i)_{i\in I}$, each defined on some subset of $X$ (possibly the whole set $X$), which can be iterated in any order for which the composition of maps is well defined.

-Consider a good chain $(\jC_k)_{1\leq k\leq k_*}$ contained in a completely regular level $H\inv(\e)$.
-The shadowing process developed in Section~\ref{Sec:shadowing} will enable us to reduce the dynamics in the neighborhood of the cylinders $\jC_k$ and along their homoclinic and heteroclinic connections to that of a polysystem on the disjoint union of $k_*$ 2-dimensional annuli diffeomorphic to $\T\times[0,1]$.
+Consider a good chain $(\jC_k)_{1\leq k\leq k_*}$ contained in a level $H\inv(\e)$.
+Via the shadowing process developed in Section~\ref{Sec:shadowing}, we will reduce the dynamics in the neighborhood of the cylinders $\jC_k$ and along their homoclinic and heteroclinic connections to that of a polysystem on $2$-dimensional annuli $(\Sig_k)_{1\leq k\leq k_*}$, which are diffeomorphic to $\T\times[0,1]$.
 Let us describe this polysystem.